Why Choose Nursing?

 Students who are applying for the accelerated program must have an earned BS degree and must complete the required pre-requisite science courses: BIOL 108, BIOL 205 & CHEM 114 or their equivalents; and core curriculum courses: COHP 101, COHP 102, and COHP 315; prior to beginning the three semester professional sequence.
 Students who have or will meet these qualification criteria by the end of the fall semester are required to apply to the program's professional sequence between January 15 and January 30 prior to the May entry for this track of the program.

 Both the traditional and accelerated tracks lead to a bachelor of science in nursing degree.
 Graduation requires a minimum of 2.0 GPA overall.
 Students must earn a grade of "C" or higher in all major (NURS) and core courses and meet all the general education requirements as outlined in the General Education website.

 If a student interrupts progression in the professional sequence of the program, re-entry cannot be guaranteed due to space limitations in laboratory and clinical placement sites.

 College of Health Professions

 Ferris State University

 Big Rapids, MI 49307

-This program is accredited by the National League for Nursing Accrediting Commission (NLNAC.) http://nlnac.org
+This program is accredited by the Accreditation Commission for Education in Nursing (ACEN.) http://acenursing.org

-The NLNAC publishes a variety of nursing and nursing education materials, including a list of nursing programs and information on student financial aid.
-For a complete list of NLN publications, please direct your request to:
+The Accreditation Commission for Education in Nursing publishes a variety of nursing and nursing education materials, including a list of nursing programs and information on student financial aid.
+For a complete list of ACEN publications, please direct your request to:

 3343 Peachtree Road NE, Suite 850